dataiap/dataiap/day0/README.md

   visualizations that the world can explore, and we can point you in the right direction with these.

-## Programming Environment
+## Programming Environment (Important!)

+Before the class, please set up the environment.
+You will need to install some software, packages, and download some datasets to get started.

-We assume that you are developing in a unix-like environment and are familiar with the common commands.
-If you are a windows user, we assume you are using cygwin.
+We assume that you are developing in a unix-like environment and are familiar with the common commands (e.g., less, man).
+If you are a windows user, we assume you are using cygwin but are on your own.

 ## Tools and Libraries